How Do I Care For My Teeth During the Coronavirus Pandemic?

 Urgent dental care are those conditions that require immediate attention to relieve pain or risk of infection.
-The ADA recommends that dentists should use their professional judgment in determining a patient’s need for urgent or emergency care.
+The ADA recommends that dentists should use their professional judgement in determining a patient’s need for urgent or emergency care.

-- Nerve damage is apparent such as feeling of numbness
+- Nerve damage is apparent, such as feeling of numbness

-- You are showing signs of an abscess or infection (pain, swelling, hot to touch and redness)
+- You are showing signs of an abscess or infection (pain, swelling, hot to the touch and redness)

 - If you suspect that you or someone else has a broken jaw